Type In Space — Explore Spatial Typography In Mixed Reality with HoloLens

 Product Package / Book Cover Design

-Since you can lay out type on any physical surface, it could be used to design logotype on a package or book cover.
-You can change font, color and observe it from the different angles.
+Since you can lay out a type on any physical surface, it could be used to design logotype on a package or book cover.
+You can change font, color and observe it from different angles.

 Data Visualization with dynamic data binding

 I have been experimenting with spatial text + dynamic data.
 News Space is one example of using external API with spatial text.
 Holographic Type Sculpture could be used to visualize data too. (*Data binding is not available in the Type In Space app)

 Typography in three-dimensional space introduces interesting challenges and exciting opportunities.